batiste/swagger-markdown/README.md

 # swagger-markdown

-A Python Markdown extension to include Swagger definition in your markdown documentation.
+A Python Markdown extension to include Swagger definition and paths in your markdown documentation.
 This extension works with Swagger 2.0 JSON files.

 To install:

 ```bash